BMC A-series engine: 998

 The Mini also got a 998 cc version.
 This was similar to the 948 in that it had the same 76.2 mm stroke but the bore was increased slightly to 64.58 mm.
 It was produced from 1962 to 1992.
-This engine was first introduced into the Mk II versions of the Riley Elf and Wolseley Hornet, before coming common fitment in the mainstream Minis.
+This engine was first introduced into the Mk II versions of the Riley Elf and Wolseley Hornet, before becoming common fitment in the mainstream Minis.